xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 ## Conclusion

-A/B tests are a the most powerful and trustworthy method to do measure the impact of modifications/changes even before they are fully implemented which is why they are so widely used.
+A/B tests are a the most powerful and trustworthy method to do measure the impact of modifications/changes even before they are fully implemented, which is why they are so widely used.

-However there are some scenarios where A/B tests are not feasible and this is when the knoledge of quasi-experiments becomes valuable to get statisticaly sound  measurements of change impact.
+However, there are some scenarios where A/B tests are not feasible and this is when the knowledge of quasi-experiments becomes valuable to get statistically sound  measurements of change impact.

-In this post we have shown why a ordinary least square (OLS) linear regression is not a good modeling approach for time series data since they usualy present non-neglitible autocorrelation that violates some assumptions of OLS.
+In this post we have shown why an ordinary least square (OLS) linear regression is not a good modeling approach for time series data since they usualy present non-negligible autocorrelation that violates some assumptions of OLS.

-We demonstrated with an example how to use python (`statsmodel`, `matplotlib`, `altair` and `pandas`) to visualize residuals and plot autocorrelation and partial autocorrelations charts to figure out the lag of an autoregressive model and then implemented a ARIMA model using statsmodel to observed a more accurate and precise analysis and how to interpret `statsmodel` model output for OLS and ARIMA.
+We demonstrated with an example how to use python (`statsmodel`, `matplotlib`, `altair` and `pandas`) to visualize residuals and plot autocorrelation and partial autocorrelations charts to figure out the lag of an autoregressive model and then implemented a ARIMA model using `statsmodel` to observed a more accurate and precise analysis and how to interpret `statsmodel` model output for OLS and ARIMA.

-We also shown how to plot in a single chart the models estimates (mean and 95% confidence interval) for the time periods before and after intervention and respective counterfactual.
+We also showed how to plot in a single chart the models estimates (mean and 95% confidence interval) for the time periods before and after intervention and its respective counterfactual.

 <span id="chegou-no-fim"></span>